sblanck/smagexp/README.md

 * Normalization method (choose none if the data is already normalized)
 * A GPL annotation code to fetch annotations from GEO.

-The text file the .cond file have to be uploaded first with the Get Data -> upload Example of a header of input tabular text file
+The text file the .cond file have to be uploaded first by galaxy's Get Data -> upload file

+Example of a header of input tabular text file
 ```
 ""			"GSM80460"			"GSM80461"			"GSM80462"			"GSM80463"			"GSM80464"